 Our inspection revealed that the bridge could be saved with extensive repairs.
-The bridge rehabilitation included a concrete deck replacement, floor beam replacement, a new sidewalk, conversion to semi-integral abutments, concrete patching, and isolated strengthening of chords.
+The rehabilitation included a concrete deck replacement, floor beam replacement, a new sidewalk, conversion to semi-integral abutments, concrete patching, and isolated strengthening of chords.
 We also recommended a single-lane entry roundabout intersection to improve traffic operations and eliminate the need to widen the Bridgeport Bridge.
 The repairs both modernized and protected the structure and intersection, while reflecting the heritage and community character.

 Due to the nature of the project and intense interest from the community, we worked closely with the region on extensive public information efforts to highlight key phases of the project, present design concepts, and address concerns.